Important remark for all users only reading headlines:

 • Column "Sampling Rate": Important for the demodulator to be used.
 Possible entries are:

-• 2000000: Necessary for ADS-B. Due to QIRX internal working it should not be used for one of the other demodulators.
+• 2000000: Necessary for ADS-B. Due to QIRX internal working it must not be used for one of the other demodulators.

-ADS-B will not work with one of the other sampling rates.
+ADS-B decoding will not work with one of the other sampling rates.

 • 2048000: To be used for DAB, AM, WFM, NFM, SSB.
 Not for ADS-B.